Salt Room Benefits: 3 Amazing Benefits of Salt Rooms

 With the recent rise in respiratory complications, the need of the hour is ways to ease the symptoms in the least harmful and non-invasive way, one of them being salt room therapy.
-This article will explore the benefits of a salt room and 3 fantastic salt rooms.
+This article will explore the salt room benefits and 3 fantastic salt rooms.

-Salt rooms are spa-like rooms used for halotherapy.
+Salt rooms are spa1-like rooms used for halotherapy.
 This room is filled with rock salt, producing salt-rich air to recreate an artificial salt mine environment.

 Halotherapy, more popularly known as salt therapy, involves breathing in air rich in tiny salt particles to improve your breathing and overall health.